washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 }
 ```

-Below are some approaches I saw or think of:
+Below are some approaches I saw or I can think of:

 1. Sharing `srv`